 Tallahassee, Florida 32399-0783

-Most applications are processed within a couple of weeks, but please allow 3-6 weeks for application processing when submitting by mail.
-For a faster experience apply online if available.
+Most applications are processed within a few business days once we receive them, please allow additional time when submitting by mail.
+For fastest turnaround apply online if available.

 5. Opening Inspection